 Directors, officers and employees are required to deal honestly and fairly with our customers, employees, collaborators, competitors and other third parties.

-Prohibit gifts or favors of more than nominal value to or from our customers or suppliers without the prior authorization of compliance officer;
+Prohibit gifts or favors of more than nominal value to or from our customers or suppliers without the prior authorization of Ethics Officer;

 Limit marketing and client entertainment expenditures to those that are necessary, prudent, job-related and consistent with our policies;